 Factoring is a financial arrangement that involves the sale of accounts receivable of a business to another party (called ‘factor’) at a discount.
 It facilitates the seller to have immediate cash flows that would have otherwise occurred to him later.
 There are various advantages and disadvantages of factoring, which are listed below:

 Immediate Cash Inflow

-By selling off invoices, business managers can feel stress-free of the task of collection from the customers.
-Resources employed in the receivables department can be directed towards business operations, financial planning, and future growth.
+By selling off invoices, business managers can feel stress-free with the task of collection from the customers.
+Resources employed in the receivables department can be directed toward business operations, financial planning, and future growth.

 Evasion of Bad Debts

 Factoring is of two types – with recourse and without recourse.
 Under without recourse factoring, in the case of bad debts, the loss is borne by the factor.
 Hence, the seller is under no obligation to the factor once it sells off its receivables.

 Factors provide funds more rapidly than banking companies.
 Factoring companies offer a process of factoring that is a quicker application, lesser documentation, and swifter realization of funds compared to other financial institutions.

 The advances are extended on the basis of the strength of accounts receivables and their credit healthiness.
 Unlike cash credit & overdraft, factors do not require any collateral security to be pledged/hypothecated.
 New businesses and startups can easily avail the advances provided they have strong receivables.